innopaolo/CS50-projects/README.md

 Each project directory contains the source code and any additional resources related to that project.

+Some of the cooler projects involve manipulating audio files, applying photo filters, DNA identification, JPEG recovery, and various other command-line programs.

 ## What I Learned

 During my journey through CS50, I learned a multitude of concepts and skills, including: